notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc2.md

 io.wabbit-networks.buildId  123
 ```

-In addition, storing signatures in the registry using OCI image manifest was added into RC.3, you can use a flag `--signature-format image` to explicitly specify uploading image manifest to a registry when signing an artifact.
+In addition, storing signatures in the registry using OCI image manifest was added into RC.2, you can use a flag `--signature-format image` to explicitly specify uploading image manifest to a registry when signing an artifact.
+This brings backward compatibility which enables Notation work with the registries that do not support OCI Spec v1.1 yet.

 Last but not least, `--debug` and `--verbose` flags were added to all CLI commands, providing debug and troubleshooting capability for Notation CLI.

 ### Ecosystem integration

 [Ratify](https://github.com/deislabs/ratify) is a verification engine for Kubernetes which enables verification of artifact security metadata and admits for deployment only those that comply with policies you create.
-It integrated Notation-go v1.0.0-rc.2 which allows you to verify a container image signed by Notation.
+Ratify v1.0.0 RC.1 integrated Notation-go v1.0.0-rc.2 which allows you to verify a container image signed by Notation.

 [Zot registry](http://zotregistry.io/) also integrates notation-go and supports storing signatures associated with the artifact.
 See this [demo](https://github.com/project-zot/zot/tree/main/demos#notation) for details.